Marah Marshall: In US Private Wealth Market the Party's Only Getting Started

 Private equity, where investment lifecycles can be as long as 10 years, provides an opportunity to invest at a stage that occurs earlier in the overall process of creating value, compared to the public markets.
 For private wealth investors, maybe the question shouldn’t be whether or not the PE party is over — but when they will be coming back to the dance floor, and how good your dance shoes are.

-Marah Marshall is head of the Americas Private Wealth Management Capital Raising for EQT and based in New York.
+Marah Marshall is Head of the Private Wealth Global Partnerships & Strategy team at EQT and based in New York.

 ThinQ is the must-bookmark publication for the thinking investor.